Sign in at https://assets.adobe.com/files.

-You can manage file sharing settings on your Creative Cloud Files page.
+You can manage file-sharing settings on your Creative Cloud Files page.

 If you purchase your membership directly from the Adobe website, it begins when the Adobe Store fulfills the order.
-Get started by signing in to your account.

-If you purchase a team membership through a reseller, your membership term begins when you add seats to your account.
+If you purchase a team membership through a reseller, your membership begins when you add seats to your account.

 You continue to have access to Creative Cloud member free benefits.
 And, if you saved your work to your computer, you continue to have access to those files on your own device.
-You no longer have access to the Creative Cloud desktop applications or most of the services that are components of a Creative Cloud membership.
+You no longer have access to the Creative Cloud apps or most of the services that are components of a Creative Cloud membership.

 You can share the following types of information about how you use the Creative Cloud desktop apps:

-- System information, such as operating system, processor, and amount of memory installed
+- System information, such as operating system, processor, and amount of memory installed.

 - Adobe product information, such as version number